Our Temple and Family History Responsibilities

 Family history consultants in our ward, branch, or stake can help us prepare the information that the temple will need before ordinances may be done.
 Church family history publications, local priesthood leaders, and temples should also have these instructions.

 In addition to performing temple ordinances for the ancestors whom we remember, we should consider other ancestors.
-We can talk to our parents, grandparents, aunts, uncles, cousins, and other family members.
-They may remember people we may not have known.
+We can talk to our parents, grandparents, aunts, uncles, cousins, and other family members who may remember people we may not have known.
 We can make sure that temple work is done for these ancestors as well.

 Recording Your Information

 As we learn about our ancestors, we will probably need to record the information we find.
-Church family history forms—such as a pedigree chart, which gives an overview of family relationships—and computer programs can help us do this.
+Church family history forms and computer programs can help us do this.
 However, you may use any method that helps you remember what you learn.
-It is also helpful to record the dates when ordinances were performed so that you know which ordinances still need to be done.
+It is also very helpful to record the dates when ordinances were performed so that you know which ones still need to be done.

 As we submit names for temple work, we should remember these guidelines: